Cervical cancer: Biopsy

-The Pap test can be used as a screening test, but it produces a false negative in up to 50% of cases of cervical cancer.
-Another concern is the cost of doing Pap tests, which makes them unaffordable in many areas of the world.

 Confirmation of the diagnosis of cervical cancer or precancer requires a biopsy of the cervix.
 This is often done through colposcopy, a magnified visual inspection of the cervix aided by using a dilute acetic acid (e.g. vinegar) solution to highlight abnormal cells on the surface of the cervix, with visual contrast provided by staining the normal tissues a mahogany brown with Lugol's iodine.

 Medical devices used for biopsy of the cervix include punch forceps.
 Colposcopic impression, the estimate of disease severity based on the visual inspection, forms part of the diagnosis.
 Further diagnostic and treatment procedures are loop electrical excision procedure and cervical conization, in which the inner lining of the cervix is removed to be examined pathologically.
 These are carried out if the biopsy confirms severe cervical intraepithelial neoplasia.

 This large squamous carcinoma (bottom of the picture) has obliterated the cervix and invaded the lower uterine segment.
 The uterus also has a round leiomyoma up higher.

-Often, before the biopsy, the doctor asks for medical imaging to rule out other causes of a woman's symptoms.
-Imaging modalities such as ultrasound, CT scan, and MRI have been used to look for alternative disease, spread of the tumor, and effect on adjacent structures.
-Typically, they appear as heterogeneous masses on the cervix.

 Interventions such as playing music during the procedure and viewing the procedure on a monitor can reduce the anxiety associated with the examination.